macey26/100-days-of-code/r1-log.md

 ### R1D21
 Spent some time making a loop for my Rock Paper Scissors game, that was interesting.
 Also read some of Scope and Closures from the @YDKJS series.

+### R1D22
+I completed the console version of my rock paper scissors game.
+I was so excited about getting through it, its made my day.